 On August 18, 2009, the Ministry of Culture promulgated the Notice on Strengthening and Improving the Content Review of Online Music.
 According to this notice, only "internet culture operating entities" approved by the Ministry of Culture may engage in the production, release, dissemination (including providing direct links to music products) and importation of online music products.
-The content of online music shall be reviewed by or filed with the Ministry of Culture.
+On October 23, 2015, the Ministry of Culture promulgated the Circular on Further Strengthening and Improving the Administration of Content of Online Music, which became effective on January 1, 2016 According to the Circular, the content of online music shall be reviewed by or filed with the Ministry of Culture.
 Internet culture operating entities should establish a strict self-monitoring system of online music content and set up a special department in charge of such monitoring.
 Weimeng has obtained an Online Culture Operating Permit, the scope of which covers online music operations.